Geometric Eisenstein Series, Intertwining Operators, and Shin's Averaging Formula: Stalks of Geometric Eisenstein Series and Verdier Duality

-but now, by projection formula, we are reduced to the following, which is an analogue of \cite[Proposition~10.10]{BG2} \begin{proposition}{ } The direct image $(\mf{q}_{1} \times \pi_{w})_{!}(\Lambda)$ is an extension of complexes which are pullbacks of complexes on $\Div^{(\theta)}$. \end{proposition} \end{proof} We will prove Proposition \ref{splitmap} by relating the spaces $Z^{\ol{\nu},\ol{\nu}'}_{w}$ to some variants of what are called Zastava or semi-infinite flag spaces in the classical literature, as first studied over function fields by Feign, Finkelberg, Kuznetsov, and Mirkovic \cite{FFKM,FM}.
+We will now prove Proposition \ref{splitmap} by relating the spaces $Z^{\ol{\nu},\ol{\nu}'}_{w}$ to some variants of what are called Zastava or semi-infinite flag spaces in the classical literature, as first studied over function fields by Feign, Finkelberg, Kusnetzov, and Mirkovi\'c \cite{FFKM,FM}.